MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-usql-gettopentities.md

 ## GetTopEntities(BaseDir, EntityType, Sense, EntityId, MaxCount, MinScore)

-Returns a stream with entities of top similarity scores to an entity by entity type and similarity sense.
+Given an EntityId and the EntityType, returns entities with top similarity scores based on a particular sense.

 **Parameters**